mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 This vulnerability would allow the attacker to execute anything.
 However, with a secure CSP header, the browser will not load this script.

-You can read more about CSP [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+You can read more about CSP on the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 ### How does one implement CSP?